Molly Prize 2015: The Molly National Journalism Prize 2015 Submissions

-March 17, 2014 is the deadline for The Texas Observer and The Texas Democracy Foundation’s receipt of entries for The MOLLY National Journalism Prize of 2014.
+From January 1 through March 9, 2015, The Texas Observer and the Texas Democracy Foundation will be accepting entries for The MOLLY National Journalism Prize of 2015.

-The 2014 annual MOLLY Prize will be awarded for an article or series of up to four related articles or columns telling the stories that need telling, challenging conventional wisdom, focusing on civil liberties and/or social justice, and embodying the intelligence, deep thinking and/or passionate wit that marked Molly’s work.
+The 2015 annual MOLLY Prize will be awarded for an article or series of up to four short, related articles or columns telling the stories that need telling, challenge conventional wisdom, focus on civil liberties and/or social justice, and embody the intelligence, deep thinking and/or passionate wit that marked Molly’s work.

-The MOLLY Prize and two Honorable Mentions will be presented at an awards dinner on Tuesday, June 3, 2014, at the Four Seasons Hotel in Austin, Texas, keynoted by a special guest in the tradition of past keynoters (Dan Rather, Ellen Goodman, Seymour Hersh, Gail Collins, and Paul Krugman).
+The MOLLY Prize and two Honorable Mentions will be presented at an awards dinner on Thursday, May 28, 2015, at the Four Seasons Hotel in Austin, Texas, keynoted by a special guest in the tradition of past keynoters (Dan Rather, Ellen Goodman, Seymour Hersh, Gail Collins, Paul Krugman, Connie Schultz, and John Quinones).

 Complete guidelines for submitting an entry appear below.
-For information on the award, attending the dinner or contributing to the MOLLY Prize fund, please contact [email protected], or call 512-477-0746.
+For information on the award, becoming a sponsor, attending the dinner or contributing to the MOLLY Prize fund, please contact [email protected], or call 512-477-0746.

-- The MOLLY is an annual national print or online journalism award of $5,000 with two honorable mentions of $1,000, each to be presented by the Texas Democracy Foundation and The Texas Observer in memory and in honor of Molly Ivins.
+- The MOLLY is an annual national print or online journalism award of $5,000 with two honorable mentions of $1,000, each to be presented by the Texas Democracy Foundation and The Texas Observer in memory of Molly Ivins.

 - Both electronic and hard copies of stories are required (unless the method of publication makes one or the other version impossible, in which case that should be clearly stated in the submission).
-A cover sheet for each entry must give the following information: author’s name, mailing address, telephone number(s), e-mail address, and a brief biography; publication name, editorial contact person, mailing address, telephone number(s), and e-mail address; and publication date.
+A cover sheet for each entry must give the following information: 1) author’s name; 2) mailing address; 3) telephone number(s); 4) e-mail address; 5) a brief biography; 6) publication name; 7) editorial contact person; 8) publication mailing address; 9) publication contact telephone number(s); 10) publication contact e-mail address; and 11) publication date.

 - One hard copy of each entry should be mailed to: The Texas Observer, attn: The MOLLY Prize, 307 W. 7th St, Austin, TX 78701.